 I had no idea it spelt LSD.
 This is the truth: my son came home with a drawing and showed me this strange-looking woman flying around.
 I said, ‘What is it?’ and he said, ‘It’s Lucy in the sky with diamonds,’ and I thought, ‘That’s beautiful.’
 I immediately wrote a song about it.

-There can be little doubt, however, that the song was directly influenced by John Lennon's continual experimentation with LSD, which hit a peak in 1967.
-However, in 1980 he claimed the main inspiration came from Alice In Wonderland.
+There can be little doubt, however, that the song was directly influenced by John Lennon’s continual experimentation with LSD, which hit a peak in 1967.
+However, in 1980 he claimed the main inspiration came from Alice’s Adventures in Wonderland.

 The images were from Alice In Wonderland.
 It was Alice in the boat.
 She is buying an egg and it turns into Humpty-Dumpty.
 The woman serving in the shop turns into a sheep, and the next minute they are rowing in a rowing boat somewhere and I was visualising that.
 There was also the image of the female who would someday come save me – a ‘girl with kaleidoscope eyes’ who would come out of the sky.
 It turned out to be Yoko, though I hadn’t met Yoko yet.
 So maybe it should be Yoko In The Sky With Diamonds.